TimKam/crazyflie-on-voice/README.rst

 **Important: this project is currently under construction and does not work, yet.**

-*crazyflie-on-voice* allows you to voice control Crazyflie 2.0 drones.
+*crazyflie-on-voice* provides a generic HTTP control server that allows integrating the crazyflie with custom programs, as well as with a wide range of third-party systems.
-In addition, it provides a generic HTTP control server that allows integrating the crazyflie with custom programs, as well as with a wide range of third-party systems.
+In addition, *crazyflie-on-voice* provides a client that allows you to voice control Crazyflie 2.0 drones.

 Hardware requirements
 ---------------------